terryyutian/Argumentation-Keystroke/README.md

 five categories as the building blocks of the argumentation framework: _final claim_, _primary claim_, _counterclaim_, _rebuttal_, and _data_.

-This repository contains the 99 persuasive texts, the corresponding keystroke logs (in .idfx format), the annotation results, the keystroke measures for each argument element in the texts, and the demographic information for the student writers.
-In addition, we also include two R scripts: one was used to calcuate inter-annotator agreement (IAA) for the dataset and the other was used to build the MCMCglmm model for the statistical analysis.
+This repository contains the 99 persuasive texts, the corresponding keystroke logs (in .idfx format), the annotation results, the keystroke measures for each argument element in the texts, and the demographic information for the L2 writers.
+In addition, we also include two R scripts: one was used to calculate inter-annotator agreement (IAA) for the dataset and the other was used to build the MCMCglmm model for the statistical analysis.

 Please refer to the paper below for a detailed description of the dataset and the context of its construction: